Reclaiming American Sovereignty Through Strategic Tariffs

 Choosing Security in an Uncertain Future

-As we navigate an increasingly competitive and unpredictable global landscape, the United States must confront difficult decisions balancing immediate economic considerations against enduring security imperatives.
+As we navigate an increasingly competitive and unpredictable global landscape, the United States must confront difficult decisions that balance immediate economic considerations against enduring security imperatives.
 Increased tariffs represent a powerful instrument for reclaiming American industrial sovereignty and securing the foundations of national power for generations ahead.

 While such policies may involve transition costs and encounter resistance from established interests, the strategic benefits of reduced dependency, technological security, and industrial resilience substantially outweigh these temporary adjustments.